Ramón Saldívar: Books

 Saldívar has written three books, the first of which, Figural Language in the Novel: The Flowers of Speech from Cervantes to Joyce, was published in 1984.
-In Figural Language in the Novel, Saldívar states that a narrator's primary duty is to employ a grammar and syntax for communicating both surreal and realistic experiences.
+In Figural Language in the Novel, Saldívar analyzes the processes by which narratives establish the grammar and syntax necessary for the expression of a particular meaning unique to that story.

 Saldívar's second book, Chicano Narrative: The Dialectics of Difference, was released in 1990 and focused on the struggle of Mexican-American authors to maintain cultural identity throughout the 19th and 20th centuries, a struggle which the author felt had been neglected in the study of American literature.

 His most recent book, The Borderlands of Culture: Américo Paredes and the Transnational Imaginary, focuses on Mexican-American scholar Américo Paredes and his contributions to the discourse of cultural studies in the U.S. Saldívar details a history of Paredes' career in writing about the American southwestern borderlands, and presents Paredes as being among the founders of a new kind of cultural studies in America concerned with the Mexico-United States border and its social and historical significance.
 The book was published by Duke University Press in 2006, seven years after Paredes died.